Astro-Joe/alx-system_engineering-devops/README.md

-This repo contains a collection of my bash scripts
+This repo contains a collection of my bash scripts.